jenkinsci/mesos-plugin/README.md

 Jenkins on Mesos
 ----------------

-The `mesos-jenkins` plugin allows Jenkins to dynamically launch Jenkins slaves on a Mesos cluster depending on the workload!
+The `jenkins-mesos` plugin allows Jenkins to dynamically launch Jenkins slaves on a Mesos cluster depending on the workload!

 Put simply, whenever the Jenkins `Build Queue` starts getting bigger, this plugin